Quick Tips on a Variety of Volunteer Subjects

-Create chart for prosp vols with followup schedule-phone at 1 week, letter at 1 month etc. see patterns of success
+Create chart for prospective vols with followup schedule-phone at 1 week, letter at 1 month etc. see patterns of success

 Tired of Vol of the Year Awards that single out just one?
 Give month or week awards-cute, serious, let vols give you award too!

-In addition to yearly vol perform eval, conduct engagement eval-their perf and org’s perf in engaging them-promote team
+In addition to yearly vol perform evals, conduct engagement evals on their performance and org’s performance in engaging them-promote team aspect.

-Create book of vols-photos, quotes on volunteering-display where staff and esp clients can see all the support
+Create book of vols-photos, quotes on volunteering-display where staff and especially clients can see all the support.

-Learn 1 fact about each vol -kid’s names, fav hobby- write down and refer to -makes it easy to build on to know vols better
+Learn 1 fact about each vol -kid’s names, favorite hobby- write down and refer to when interacting with the volunteer, it makes it easy to build on to know vols better.

 Mini education for vols-create distribution lists and email educational articles; encourage them to find more and share.